Notes on the Geography of Morocco: Marrakech: The Medina or Old City

 We're finally ready to try the old city.
 Here's a description from Lippincott's Gazetteer of 1893: "Morocco was founded in 1072.
 It has long been hastening to decay, and is now nearly half in ruins, the result of war, plague, and wretched government."
 Fast forward a century, and it's still possible to see something of that ruined city, despite mountains of investment.

-Much like Sri Lanka, the medina or old city of Marrakech is shaped like a teardrop, in this case rimmed with about ten miles of wall.
-Within, there's a rough division north and south, with the northern two-thirds a network of often blind alleys wrapping central markets and the southern third dominated by the royal palace and its enclosing kasbah, once (but no longer) a royal quarter.
+Much like Sri Lanka, the medina or old city of Marrakech is shaped like a teardrop, in this case rimmed with about ten miles of walls.
+Within, there's a rough division north and south, with the northern two-thirds a network of often blind alleys wrapping markets and the southern third dominated by the royal palace and its enclosing kasbah, once (but no longer) a royal quarter.
 The palace is closed to the public, and so to non-Muslims are all the city's mosques.
-Pity, most of all because visitors are welcomed to strong communities of believers.

-The Almohads, though severe, tolerated some ornamentation.
-Up top is the jamour, gold (actually gilt copper) spheres representing the moon and stars; the biggest is two meters in diameter.
+The Almohads, for all their austerity, tolerated some ornamentation.
+Up top is the jamour, a series of gold (actually gilt copper) spheres representing the moon and stars; the biggest is two meters in diameter.
 Doesn't look that big.

 The proportions of the tower conform to the Almohad ideal height-to-width ratio of 5:1.